divolte/divolte-collector/docs/mapping_reference.rst

     map corrupt() onto 'detectedCorruption'

+:Sources:

+  ``browser``, ``json``

 :Description:
   A boolean flag that is true if the source for the event detected corruption of the event data.
 Event corruption usually occurs when intermediate parties try to re-write HTTP requests or truncate long URLs.
 Real-world proxies and anti-virus software has been observed doing this.

+  Note that although this field is available on events from all sources, only browser sources currently detect corruption and set this value accordingly.

 :Type:
   :code:`Boolean`